---

 waiting to get scheduled.
 If no nodes are available to schedule the waiting

-pods, they will be in Pending
+pods, they will be in `Pending` state, until the `kube-scheduler` finds a

 suitable node.